SulmanK/concept_visualizer/docs/backend/services/concept/interface.md

 **Parameters:**

+- `theme_description`: Description of the theme/color scheme
-- `theme_description`: Text description of the desired color theme
+- `logo_description`: Optional description of the logo to help contextualize
-- `count`: Number of palettes to generate (default: 3)
+- `num_palettes`: Number of palettes to generate (default: 7)

 **Returns:**

-- List of `Palette` objects containing colors and metadata
+- List of palette dictionaries, each containing name, colors, and description

 **Expected Behavior:**

 - Should create cohesive and aesthetically pleasing color combinations
 - Should ensure palette diversity if multiple palettes are requested
-- Should return consistent number of colors per palette

-### Apply Color Palette

-The `apply_color_palette` method recolors an existing concept with a new color scheme.

-**Parameters:**

-- `concept_id`: Identifier of the concept to recolor
-- `palette_id`: Identifier of the palette to apply

-**Returns:**

-- `PaletteApplicationResponse`: Contains the recolored image URL and palette details

-**Expected Behavior:**

-- Should retrieve both the concept and palette using their IDs
-- Should apply the palette colors to the concept image
+- Should use the theme description as the primary guide
-- Should preserve the original concept structure while changing colors
+- Should consider the logo description for context if provided

-## Service Lifecycle

-Implementations of the concept service interface should:

-1. Initialize with necessary dependencies (API clients, configuration)
-2. Manage connection states to external services
-3. Handle cleanup of resources when no longer needed
-4. Provide proper error handling and logging

 ## Error Handling

-Service implementations should use the following exception hierarchy:
+Service implementations should handle and raise the following exception types:

-- `ConceptServiceError`: Base error for all concept service errors
+- `ConceptError`: Base error for all concept service errors
-  - `GenerationError`: For errors during concept generation
-  - `RefinementError`: For errors during concept refinement
-  - `PaletteError`: For errors related to palettes
-  - `ResourceNotFoundError`: For when requested resources don't exist
+- `JigsawStackConnectionError`: When connection to the API fails
+- `JigsawStackAuthenticationError`: When authentication fails
+- `JigsawStackGenerationError`: When generation fails due to API errors

 ## Dependency Injection